kefirfromperm/kefirbb/README.md

 ### Your custom configuration

 Also you can use your own configuration or customize existing.
-Just put your's own configuration to `classpath:kefirbb.xml`.
+Just put your own configuration to `classpath:kefirbb.xml`.

 Donation